urbien/vortexhealing/aging.md

 Various VortexHealing documents refer to life extension and health span extension techniques given in some classes.
 The following class documents list VortexHealing anti-aging tools:

-- Genetics review is your main source of many anti-aging genmods
+- **Genetics review** document is your main source of over a dozen anti-aging genmods
 - Jewel: section: "Certain Specific Kinds of Conditions & Tissue Damage to Check for (to heal) with Aging"
-- Death spot (everyone has it, needs UAP/MI to clear most of it).
+- **Death spot** (everyone has it, needs UAP/MI to clear most of it).
 Adds ~3 years to life.
-- Restore normal cellular functioning, which changed after the Integrated Stress Response (ISR).
-ISR is caused by injuries, virus, environmental factors, inflammation, cancer and many other stressors.
-Regardless of the stressor, ISR moves the cell into a mode of functioning, that reduces transcription from mRNA to proteins.
-It appears that sometimes cells get stuck in this mode, despite the disappearance of the stressor.
-An [experimental ISR inhibiting drug ISRIB](https://www.ucsf.edu/news/2020/12/419201/drug-reverses-age-related-mental-decline-within-days) restores cognitive function in aged mice practically overnight.
+- **Recover from cellular stress**.
+ISR (Integrated Stress Response) is a cellular mechanism that moves the cell into a specific state of resource preservation, in which cells sometimes get stuck.
+It is like PTSD on a cellular level.
+It may be triggered by the injury, an infection, environmental factors, inflammation, cancer, etc. An [experimental ISR inhibiting drug ISRIB](https://www.ucsf.edu/news/2020/12/419201/drug-reverses-age-related-mental-decline-within-days) restores cognitive function in aged mice practically overnight.
 [Another study](https://pubmed.ncbi.nlm.nih.gov/31913484/) on neural degeneration due to ISR reviews initial successes in reversing this process.
 (Use MG/UAP rifting or MI remanifesting.
 Start with the brain, then nervous system, then skin and other organs).
 - Heal & optimize mitochondria in the brain, and then in rest of the system (with Bioelectric Current)
 - Heal/optimize the telomeres to slow aging (with Bioelectric Current)